Ready to franchise? Great. Let’s talk franchise operations manual for your FDD.

 Will franchisees ever need to localize their manuals due to local regulations?

 Younger systems are usually concentrated geographically, so this might not be a concern.
 At first.
-If you grow, you’ll need multiple versions.
+If you grow, you’ll need multiple versions of multiple documents (not just franchise operations manuals).

 Will processes ever differ based on unit size?